Cleaning Up the Monster: How to Blog about a Difficult Client

 Maybe your bride and groom had the cutest little invitations (even if nothing else was cute about the day).
 Perhaps there was that one shining moment when the wind caught the bride’s veil just right and she looked like a movie star and not a monster.
 Or, maybe the mother of the bride worked hard to build a reception in her backyard.

 Whatever you can find, work with it.

 5. Focus on the Facts

 Sometimes, for reasons you can’t control, there is just no way to clean up the mess that was a result of your difficult client photography “adventure”.
 It just can’t be done.
 That’s when it’s time to throw away the attempts to celebrate the session and focus instead on the “facts of the case, ma’am.”

 For wedding photography: Where did the bride get ready?
 Where was the reception?
 What kind of food was served?
 What was the first dance song?

 For family photography: What were the names and relationships of everyone involved?
-How old was everyone?
+List ages for those involved.
 How many months/days old was the baby?
-How far along was the pregnancy?
+With a mother to be, how far along was the pregnancy?

 If nothing else, you can blog about the fact that you shot a wedding or family session.
 Your pictures are amazing, and you can show off the good images you were able to get—of the venue, the details, whatever.